unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 Your capacity for Tekcasting depends partly on your combined levels in all your Tekcasting classes and partly on your individual levels in those classes.
 Once you have the Tekcasting feature from more than one class, use the rules below.
 If you multiclass but have the Tekcasting feature from only one class, you follow the rules as described in that class.

 **_Tek Skills Known and Prepared._** You determine what tek skills you know and can prepare for each class individually, as if you were a single-classed member of that class.
-If you are a ranger 4/wizard 3, for example, you know three 1st-level ranger tek skills based on your levels in the ranger class.
-As 3rd-level wizard, you know three wizard cantrips, and your tek skill datapad contains ten wizard tek skills, two of which (the two you gained when you reached 3rd level as a wizard) can be 2nd-level tek skills.
-If your Intelligence is 16, you can prepare six wizard tek skills from your tek skill datapad.
+If you are a scout 4/arcanist 3, for example, you know three 1st-level scout tek skills based on your levels in the scout class.
+As 3rd-level arcanist, you know three arcanist cantrips, and your tek skill datapad contains ten arcanist tek skills, two of which (the two you gained when you reached 3rd level as a arcanist) can be 2nd-level tek skills.
+If your Intelligence is 16, you can prepare six arcanist tek skills from your tek skill datapad.

 Each tek skill you know and prepare is associated with one of your classes, and you use the Tekcasting ability of that class when you cast the tek skill.
 Similarly, a Tekcasting focus, such as a holy symbol, can be used only for the tek skills from the class associated with that focus.

-**_Tek Slots._** You determine your available tek skill slots by adding together all your levels in the bard, cleric, druid, sorcerer, and wizard classes, and half your levels (rounded down) in the paladin and ranger classes.
+**_Tek Slots._** You determine your available tek skill slots by adding together all your levels in the evangelist, priest, morph, scion, and arcanist classes, and half your levels (rounded down) in the guardian and scout classes.
 Use this total to determine your tek skill slots by consulting the Multiclass Tekcaster table.

 If you have more than one Tekcasting class, this table might give you tek skill slots of a level that is higher than the tek skills you know or can prepare.
 You can use those slots, but only to cast your lower-level tek skills.
 If a lower-level tek skill that you cast, like _burning hands_, has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don’t have any tek skills of that higher level.

-For example, if you are the aforementioned ranger 4/wizard 3, you count as a 5th-level character when determining your tek skill slots: you have four 1st-level slots, three 2nd-level slots, and two 3rd-level slots.
-However, you don’t know any 3rd-level tek skills, nor do you know any 2nd-level ranger tek skills.
+For example, if you are the aforementioned scout 4/arcanist 3, you count as a 5th-level character when determining your tek skill slots: you have four 1st-level slots, three 2nd-level slots, and two 3rd-level slots.
+However, you don’t know any 3rd-level tek skills, nor do you know any 2nd-level scout tek skills.
 You can use the tek skill slots of those levels to cast the tek skills you do know—and potentially enhance their effects.

-**_Pact Tek._** If you have both the Tekcasting class feature and the Pact Tek class feature from the warlock class, you can use the tek skill slots you gain from the Pact Tek feature to cast tek skills you know or have prepared from classes with the Tekcasting class feature, and you can use the tek skill slots you gain from the Tekcasting class feature to cast warlock tek skills you know.
+**_Link Tek._** If you have both the Tekcasting class feature and the Link Tek class feature from the cybernetic class, you can use the tek skill slots you gain from the Link Tek feature to cast tek skills you know or have prepared from classes with the Tekcasting class feature, and you can use the tek skill slots you gain from the Tekcasting class feature to cast cybernetic tek skills you know.

 **Multiclass Tekcaster: Tek Slots per Tek Level (table)**